 An introduction to the field of community nutrition and its role in health and health care, which assumes students' familiarity with the theories and principles of normal nutrition.
-Students will explore the role of the community nutritionist in determining the needs of specific population groups; factors that influence eating behavior; processes available for planning, changing, delivering, and evaluating community nutrition services.
+Students will explore the role of the community nutritionist in determining the needs of specific population groups; factors that influence eating behavior; processes available for planning, delivering, and evaluating community nutrition services; and necessary tools, skills and techniques for developing effective change strategies.
 Prerequisites: HNU 261, 262.
 Three credits and lab.